spm5065/DSD2_SRAM/README.md

 SRAM module created in VHDL for a final project in a Digital System Design course

-SRAM Module and a memory controller which allows two modules t be instantiated.
+SRAM Module and a memory controller which allows two modules to be instantiated.

 Testbench is included.